Mahmoud501/DevartLabTask/README.md

 # DevartLabTask
 this app is about get list of users and can insert/edit/delete any user.

+# Enviroment
+you can change enviroment from demo to local data from appdelegate this line " AppStorage.generalType = .local "

 # Features

 1- App is depend on MVP.